Berger101/Battleships-Game/README.md

 * Your code must be placed in the `run.py` file
 * Your dependencies must be placed in the `requirements.txt` file
 * Do not edit any of the other files or your code may not deploy properly

+## Testing
+- I tested that this page works in different browsers: Chrome, Firefox, Safari.
+- I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
+- I confirmed that you may choose where to target on the board and either a hit or miss occurs.
+- I confirmed that all error handling works, cannot target same coordinates twice, strings and numbers over 9 are invalid inputs.

 ## Creating the Heroku app